 The end result, of course, is that we exchange our souls for the things of this world.

 17Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.
 18Instruct them to do good, to be rich in good works, to be generous and ready to share, 19storing up for themselves the treasure of a good foundation for the future, so that they may take hold of that which is life indeed.

 We skip to this part because it is the natural point that follows the warning against the overwhelming love of money.

-Usually the poor think and dream and pursue wealth to their own destruction at times.
-However, gaining or having wealth is not a sin in itself, it is simply a challenge to one's spirituality if abused.
+Usually the poor think, dream and pursue wealth to their own destruction.
+At times, however, gaining or having wealth is not a sin in itself, it is simply a challenge to one's spirituality if abused.

-So Paul has an exhortation for those who already have wealth so that their wealth not become a cause for sin.
+Paul, therefore, has a series of exhortations for those who already have wealth so that their wealth not become a cause for sin.